-Nick current research role is part time (0.4fte).
-Using his wide knowledge of British labour history and decades of museum experience – both in collections and in curating dozens of exhibitions – he is now writing a book on nineteenth century labour visual culture.
-He is an experienced post graduate supervisor with 6 PhDs and 4 MAs successfully completed and has examined 6 PhDs and welcomes further approaches.
+Nick's current research role is part-time (0.4fte).
+Using his wide knowledge of British labour history and decades of museum experience – both in collections and in curating dozens of exhibitions – he is now writing a book on nineteenth-century labour visual culture.
+He is an experienced postgraduate supervisor with 6 PhDs and 4 MAs successfully completed and has examined 6 PhDs and welcomes further approaches.
 He currently hopes to establish a PhD studying the British Imperial War Graves workforce in France and Belgium between the wars.
-Nick teaches on the History M Res course and supervises post graduates as other universities.
-Between August 2014 and December 2019 Nick was Co-Investigator of Everyday Lives in War, an AHRC funded University of Hertfordshire First World War Engagement Centre.
+Nick teaches on the History MRes course and supervises postgraduates at other universities.
+Between August 2014 and December 2019, Nick was Co-Investigator of Everyday Lives in War, an AHRC funded University of Hertfordshire First World War Engagement Centre.
 The outreach work which he and his AHRC funded PhD student did during the First World War centenary was used as an exemplar.
-He founded and is still mentor to the First World War Postgraduate and Early Career Researchers group, which has been awarded AHRC funding.
+He founded and is still a mentor to the First World War Postgraduate and Early Career Researchers group, which has been awarded AHRC funding.

 - BA (Hons) Politics and Modern History, Manchester University 2i, 1973

 - B.Phil., Social Administration, University of Exeter, 1976